 Drive: The Cinque Terre (Deiva Marina) to Tarquinia

-After two days at the Cinque Terre, we began heading back down the coast en route back to Rome to drop off our camper.
+After two days at the Cinque Terre, we began heading back down the coast on our Italian road trip, to go back to Rome and drop off our camper.
 The drive is pretty lengthy so we needed a halfway point to stop and rest.
 We’d gotten a bit lax by this point so we just picked any old beach spot on the map and took a chance, ending up in the coastal town of Tarquinia.
 And guess what – we loved it!

 The Tuscia Tirrenica campsite (€12 per night) was adjacent to the huge beach and the ridiculously strong wifi worked all the way from our sun loungers too.
 The sea was warm and clean and there is a lifeguard on duty during high season.
 The camp itself is shaded by lines of trees and has a swimming pool, games room, restaurant and pizza bar.
 The pizzas were delicious!
 The following day on the beach we ordered a few bowls of seafood pasta which were also absolutely sumptuous and so cheap!
 We loved his campsite so much and because it is only a short drive from Pisa, we’ve already planned to return for a weekend next summer.
 (They also have cabins you can rent)

 Drive: Tarquinia to Pisa – 2hrs 40 minutes